Subscribe To Magical Azores Islands

 Terceira Azores

-see more pictures at Terceira Azores Pictures
+see more pictures at Terceira Pictures

 There is quite a mix of old and new on this island.
 There are the amenities of a modern and cosmopolitan city.
 But a large portion of the buildings date back to a time of Spanish rule in the 16th century.
 This is especially true in Angra do Heroismo, which has been designated as a world heritage site by Unesco.
 Angra features the castle of Sao Joao Baptista, as well as many palaces, churches and other centuries old buildings.